Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Issuer/2-getting-started-issuer.md

 ## Getting Help

+The cert-manager team have produced an article named [Implementing External Issuers](https://cert-manager.io/docs/contributing/external-issuers/) which is geared directly towards assisting developers like yourself.
+Pay special attention to the section named [Approval](https://cert-manager.io/docs/contributing/external-issuers/#approval).

 If you aren't able to find what you're looking for, or have a specific question related to your use case, please [post a question](https://community.venafi.com/ask-the-community-23){: target="_blank" } to the Developer Forum section of Venafi's {{com}} or [email](mailto:support@venafi.com?subject=Developer Question: Issuer) Venafi Customer Support.